 Chef Auguste Escoffier based his recipe on adding plenty cheese but, like Larousse Gastronomique, it’s a classic recipe where cheese is optional.

-In general, I personally prefer it without the cheese, as it’s easier to pair with the rest of the meal (particularly if serving with salmon, for example).
-If entertaining with a full-on French meal with all the courses, bells and whistles, it also means that we can still serve a plateau de fromages cheese board.
+In general, I personally prefer it without the cheese, as it's easier to pair with the rest of the meal (particularly if serving with salmon, for example).
+If entertaining, I find it's best without so that we can still serve a plateau de fromages cheese board.

 - Why not add a special touch of truffle salt?
 It gives a subtle background of earthy festive luxury;

-- Add extra herbs (tarragon, thyme, sage, rosemary, extra parsley), depending on what you’re serving the Gratin with;
+- Add extra fresh herbs while it's cooking.
+I prefer using fresh thyme but try with tarragon, sage or rosemary - depending on what you're serving the Gratin with;

 Gratin Dauphinois